ng-cube/Market-data-analysis-with-R/README.md

-All the code are attached below the report in the pdf file.
+All the R code implementations are attached in the pdf file.